Global Stock Market Volatility Forecasting Incorporating Dynamic Graphs and All Trading Days: Methodology and Implementation

 \subsection{RV Data Handling for Uncommon Trading Days}

-In order to leverage the data on both common trading days and uncommon trading days, special masks should be designed to identify inactive and active markets at each trading day.
-These masks should be applied to the input matrix, original node features $\mathbf{X}$, the future RV data matrix $\mathbf{Y}$, and the adjacency matrix $\mathbf{A}$.
-Given the task of the DCRNN-RV model is to forecast future RV based on historical RV, each node only has a scalar feature, the historical RV value, at each trading day.
+In order to leverage the data on both common trading days and uncommon trading days, special data masks should be designed to identify inactive and active markets at each trading day.
+These masks should be applied to data in both the look-back window and the forecast window and to the adjacency matrix of the volatility interconnection graph.
+Given the task of the DCRNN-HAR model is to forecast future RV based on historical RV, each node (stock market index) only has a scalar feature, the historical RV value, at each trading day.
 However, for the uncommon trading days, there are missing RV values of the inactive markets.
-This gives rise to the first mask at the data processing level. \\
+This gives rise to the data mask at the data processing stage.